crpietschmann/portfolio/_imports/_posts/2006-01-12-the-new-website-is-now-live!.markdown

   - /post.aspx?id=3b59f530-d83f-48d2-8f12-c8de4203bf1c
 ---
 <!-- more -->

-<p>I just launched the new redesign of Pietschsoft.com!
-Not much more to say; I'm just announcing the new site.</p>
+I just launched the new redesign of Pietschsoft.com!
+Not much more to say; I'm just announcing the new site.